 The news feed is the core functionality of Facebook and has been part of it since the very beginning.
-If you choose News Feed, then the content will be posted on your feed, wall, or timeline, whatever you like to call it.
+If you post an update on News Feed using the 'What's on your mind' box, it will appear on your wall, or timeline, whatever you like to call it.
 You need to scroll down to find new content.

-On the other hand, the Your Story option is just a few years old.
+On the other hand, Your Story or Create a story option is just a few years old.
 Choosing it will add the content to your story.
-Now stories work like a slideshow offering a new photo or video after a few seconds.
+Stories work like a slideshow offering a new photo or video after a few seconds.
 Stories first appear from one person and once its catalog finishes, someone else’s stories start playing.

 The news feed houses your posts indefinitely or until you manually delete them.
 A story is a temporary form of content that lasts a day only.
 That is, stories stay live on your profile for twenty-four hours only after which they get deleted automatically from your friends’ view.

-Secondly, at the top of the Facebook feed (on the Facebook mobile apps), and thirdly, at the top of the chat list in Facebook Messenger.
 Stories have a dedicated section for themselves.
+When you share something to your story, it is viewable in two places.
+Firstly, at the top of the Facebook feed and at the top of the chat list in Facebook Messenger.
 You can also create a story from there and view stories from other people.

 Since stories have a dedicated section, publishing a post as a story has an advantage that it reaches more people.
 There are extra chances of it getting viewed by others as compared to posting on feed.
 Further, you can post multiple photos as stories — at the same or different time, and it won’t spam anyone’s feed.
 All thanks to grouping of stories for a person.

 If you go with the News Feed option, people can like and comment on such posts.
 These likes and comments will be visible to your other Facebook friends as well.
 Even though stories support likes too, it’s visible to the creator only.
 Same goes for comments, which are known as replies on stories.
 You will get those on Facebook Messenger.

 Note: Both like and reply feature for stories is limited to mobile apps only.